ten-protocol/ten-documentation/docs/tutorials-examples/SealedBidAuctions.md

 Sealed Bid Auction demonstrates TEN's encryption capabilities in a practical scenario.
 Bidders submit encrypted bids, ensuring true privacy until the auction ends.
 This showcases how TEN solves the challenge of maintaining bid secrecy in transparent blockchain environments.

-## **Auction Mechanics**

-- Bidders submit encrypted bids during the auction period.
-- Each bid is kept secret from other participants and even the auctioneer.
-- The highest bid and bidder remain hidden until the auction concludes.
-- After the auction ends, the highest bid and winner are revealed only to the auctioneer through an event.
-- Losing bidders can withdraw their bids.

 ## **Participating in the Auction**

 1. **Ensure Gateway Authentication:** Verify your account is authenticated through the [TEN Gateway](https://testnet.ten.xyz/).